jainayu/Data-Structures/Graphs/readme.md

 > *Note: A root node has no parent.*

 > A tree **cannot contain any cycles or self loops**, however, the same does not apply to graphs.

+**Graph representation**

+You can represent a graph in many ways.
+The two most common ways of representing a graph is as follows:

+- Adjacency matrix
+- Adjacency list